open-mmlab/mmtracking/docs/en/user_guides/1_config.md

 - `param_scheduler`: the config of parameter scheduler, which usually sets the learning rate scheduler.
 - `optim_wrapper`: the config of optimizer wrapper, which contains optimization-related information, for example optimizer, gradient clipping, etc.
 - `load_from`: load models as a pre-trained model from a given path.
-- `resume`: If `True`, resume checkpoints from `load_from`, and the training will be resumed from the epoch when the checkpoint's is saved.
+- `resume`: If `True`, resume checkpoints from `load_from`, and the training will be resumed from the epoch when the checkpoint is saved.

 ## Modify config through script arguments